anthonywong611/SF-Transactions-Modeling/README.md

 - Sent an email to ask the dataset owner, but still get no reply yet.
 - Decided that it should be a many-to-one relationship.

-Caught-Off-Guard:
-- Python requires server hostname to connect.
-Need to set up DNS name with Route53

 Thought Organization:
 - Only need a Transfer Family role attached with a access policy that allows it to call S3 on the user's behalf
 - Server host key doesn't actually show changes after being updated with ssh private key (keep in mind!)